devclinton/IDM-CMS/documentation/Hybrid.rst

 **.json syntax for Hybrid SSA**

 ``solver``
-	takes a string as an input. :code:`HYBRID` is the only valid name to run this solver.
+	takes a string as an input. :code:`Hybrid` is the only valid name to run this solver.
 ``method``
-	takes a string as an input. :code:`RejectionMethod` and :code:`ExactMethod` are the only valid names for methods in this solver.
+	takes a string as an input. :code:`RejectionMethod` and :code:`ExactMethod` are names of two methods offered by the Hybrid SSA.
 The default for this field is :code:`RejectionMethod`.

 .. rubric:: Footnotes
 ..
 [1] `Cai, X. "Exact stochastic simulation of coupled chemical reactions with delays."
 The Journal of Chemical Physics 126 (2007): 124108. <https://www.ncbi.nlm.nih.gov/pubmed/17411109>`_